-Budgeting for Your Orlando Vacation
+Budgeting for Your Orlando Trip

-Where to Stay in Orlando
+Where to Stay

 This is one of the most fun parts of planning an Orlando vacation!!
 There are so many options for Orlando accommodations for families.
 Ranging from budget friendly to super luxury, there is something for everyone.

-Should you do Disney World and Universal Orlando in one vacation?
+Should you do Disney World and Universal Orlando in one vacation

 The most popular question people ask me is ” Should we do Disney World and Universal during the same vacation?”
 My answer is…it depends.